 Houston Personal Injury Attorney

-At AK Law Firm, our attorneys represent personal injury victims and their families throughout Houston.
+At AK Law Firm, our personal injury attorneys represent victims and their families throughout Houston.
 We believe in a client-focused approach to law and take pride in our commitment to each client as an individual.
-When you choose AK Law Firm, you agree to representation by:
+When you choose our personal injury law firm in Houston, you agree to representation by:

 - Dedicated, open communicators who believe in transparency with clients.